-The instructor should make sure they have a chart of the area, dividers, parallel rules, pencil and notebook.
-Having gone through a chartwork session, they will lead a demonstration planning session.
+The instructor will make sure that you have a chart of the area, dividers, parallel rules, pencil and notebook.
+Having gone through a chartwork session they will lead a demonstration planning session.
 This should include choosing a site suitable for a snorkel guiding session as well as a bad weather back up site.